-(O'Brien et al., 2020) and although they are not legally required most schools do have student councils which are key mechanisms for formalised student voice at the whole-school level.
+(O'Brien et al., 2020) and although they are not legally required most schools do have student councils which are key mechanisms for formalised student voice at the wholeschool level.
 As noted above, classroom-based student voice does not appear to be common in Irish schools.
 However, the Education (Student and Parent Charter) Bill that is currently before the Irish Parliament could be a catalyst for increased voice.
-The Department of Education and Skills' website (www.education.ie) states that the legislation's main aim 'is to improve how schools engage with students and their parents' and that the overall approach is 'to improve the day-to-day experience students and their parents's website also stresses the 'close connection' between the Charter and SSE (Department of Education and Skills, n.d., p.
+The Department of Education and Skills' website (www.education.ie) states that the legislation's main aim 'is to improve how schools engage with students and their parents' and that the overall approach is 'to improve the day-to-day experience students and their parents can expect from schools'.
+A non-dated briefing note posted on the Department's website also stresses the 'close connection' between the Charter and SSE (Department of Education and Skills, n.d., p.
 7).

-As part of the data collection in Ireland, the current researchers administered a nationwide questionnaire to the principals of Ireland's 723 post-primary schools and followed this up with interviews with school staff, students, and parents in six post-primary schools.
+As part of the data collection in Ireland, the current researchers administered a nationwide questionnaire to the principals of Ireland's 723 post-primary schools and followed this up with interviews with school staff, students, and parents in six postprimary schools.
 In terms of this data, we have already reported that principals in Ireland appear to be more positive towards including stakeholders such as students in SSE than teachers are (Brown et al., 2020a).
 To illuminate the contrasting positions SLTs and teaching staff take up, this paper focuses on the qualitative data collected in one Irish post-primary school, herein referred to as Highfield Vocational School, to answer four key questions: